Pianot-T/test1/README.md

 ## Custom Player Skin

 You can create your own player appearance using `editeur.py`.
-Run the editor and draw a 40x60 pixel skin with the palette provided.
-Each pixel is displayed as a 16x16 square to make drawing easier.
+The editor now provides a 10x15 grid.
+Each cell you color becomes a 4×4 block in the final 40x60 image used by the game.
+Cells are displayed as 16×16 squares to make drawing easier.
 Either press `S` or use the
 "Sauvegarder" button to save your skin to `player_skin.png`.
-When you start the game again, each of these pixels is scaled so the player sprite appears four times larger.
+When you start the game again, the sprite is displayed at this size without additional scaling.

 ```bash
 python3 editeur.py